toluwajosh/toluwajosh.github.io/_posts/2020-01-03-getting-started-with-python-the-easiest-way.md

 ![anaconda_navigator](/media/anaconda_navigator.jpeg)
 *Anaconda Navigator*

-Anaconda NavigatorThat is pretty much all you need as beginner.
+That is pretty much all you need as beginner.
 There are other considerations such as the `IDEs` and `environments`, which you will have to deal with sooner or later but with this down, those are more of a choice for convenience and efficiency.
 For me, the image below gives an overview of the Python programming "getting started" map.

 ![getting_started_map](/media/getting_started_map.png)
 *The "Getting Started" map*